Please ensure you are covered by individual or practice membership before booking an event

 **Please enter delegate name(s) and email address(es) in the note to seller box when booking.
 Zoom link will be emailed to the address(es) provided**

-Improving Success when dealing with Laminitis-prone Horses; focussing on the right targets - held via Zoom
+Improving Success when dealing with Laminitis-prone Horses; focusing on the right targets - Zoom recording

 Talk by Professor Andy Durham BSc BVSc CertEP DEIM DipECEIM MRCVS